andr-groth/CDO-scripts/docs/merge.md

 The script executes the following steps:

 1. Sets up the output directory for the merged files.
-The directory is named `merged` and is created within the specified `path` or default `.` input directory.
+The directory is named `merged/` and is created within the specified `path` or default `.` input directory.
 2. Identifies groups of files based on a substring (prefix) extracted before the last underscore in each file's name.
 4. Merges the files with the same prefix.
     - If the output file already exists, the script skips merging and displays information about the existing file.